heyysiri/NamamiGange/Readme1.md

-These steps assume you have Python 3.8 already installed on your system.
-Adjust the Python version accordingly if needed.

 Remember, using a virtual environment is a good practice to isolate project dependencies.
 Adjustments might be necessary based on your specific project setup or any specific libraries you're using.

 # React App
+In terminal navigate to the my-react-app directory.
-Make sure to have Node.js and my-react-app installed beforehand.
+Make sure to have Node.js and npm installed beforehand.
 ```bash
 # Navigate to the React app directory
 cd my-react-app